hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 | Serial encoding | 8-N-1                  |
 | Form Factor     | ONT                    |

+## Credits
+This whole documentation here was made possible by reverse engineering, and time investment from https://github.com/hwti and the rest of the folks from the forum mention in the links section of the page.
+Thanks a lot !

+##

 {% include image.html file="fg1000b-11_rear.jpg" alt="Sercomm FG1000B.11" caption="Sercomm FG1000B.11 rear" %}
 {% include image.html file="fg1000b-11_bottom.jpg" alt="Sercomm FG1000B.11 bottom" caption="Sercomm FG1000B.11 bottom" %}